Luis Robert Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.73 team ERA ranks second across all MLB pitching staffs.
+- The Mariners have a 3.71 team ERA that ranks second across all league pitching staffs.

-- Mariners pitchers combine to surrender the sixth-fewest home runs in baseball (134 total, 1.1 per game).
+- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (134 total, 1.1 per game).

-- The Mariners will send Castillo (9-7) out to make his 26th start of the season as he goes for his 10th win.
-He is 9-7 with a 3.29 ERA and 166 strikeouts through 150 1/3 innings pitched.
+- Woo makes the start for the Mariners, his 12th of the season.
+He is 1-3 with a 4.75 ERA and 60 strikeouts in 55 2/3 innings pitched.

-- In his last outing on Thursday against the Kansas City Royals, the right-hander went seven innings, giving up four earned runs while surrendering nine hits.
+- The righty last pitched on Friday, Aug.
+4 against the Los Angeles Angels, when he threw six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.